Together while apart

 Morning Prayer is usually said in the Chapel at St Andrew's at 8.30am on Mondays and 8.00am on Thursdays.
 Rev. Bill and Keith from St Andrew's will be saying Morning Prayer from home now and you can join them from your own home at the same time (or at a time convenient to you) - together in spirit.
 We usually use Common Worship on Mondays and The Book of Common Prayer on Thursdays.
 These can both be found online at the Church of England website, complete with the set psalms and readings.
 If you go to the 'More Options' tag, you can get all the permutations for every day.

-Every evening at 7.00pm, we encourage you to pray along with others all over the country.
-We have produced some short Daily Prayers, which you could use during this time.
-There is more information from Churches Together in England here.
+We have produced some short Daily Prayers, which you could use at home.
+There is more information about Prayers of Hope from Churches Together in England here.

-Every Sunday evening at 8.00pm, you are invited to take part in a shared time of prayer for our town.
-Please see the details here in the Pray for Hertford flyer.
+Every Sunday evening at 7.00pm, you are invited to take part in a shared time of prayer for our town.
+Please see the details here in the Pray for Hertford flyer (note that the time changed from 8.00pm to 7.00pm at the end of April).

 It helps to have a structure, so Wendy has offered these recommendations: